Buyani/InventoryApp/README.md

    ```
 - Run the project start adding cot reports

-#  Due to time constraint Front end of this project is not completed fully,however everyday I try to add up new work
+###  Due to time constraint Front end of this project is not completed fully,however is being added

 # Front End Angular (naviagete to src folder)
 ### Open command prompt type code .  to open project in VS code